OData/v3ProtocolDocument/OData.markdown

 #### 7.4.1.1.
 Declaring Actions in Metadata ####

-A service that supports Actions SHOULD declare them in $metadata.
-Actions that are declared MUST be specified using a FunctionImport element, that indicates the signature (Name, ReturnType and Parameters) of the Action.
+Actions SHOULD be declared in $metadata using a FunctionImport element that indicates the signature (Name, ReturnType and Parameters) of the Action.

 In addition to the [Common Rules for FunctionImports](#commonrulesforfunctionimports) the following rules apply for FunctionImport elements that represent Actions: